frac/auth_thinkingoutloud/README.md

 The user provides an username that is tested for uniqueness as a database constrain.
 Using a database constrain assures us that the database will deal with problems like concurrency and race conditions that might occur from multiple users trying to register the same login at the same time.

 The user also provides a password.
+The password will be tested for:

+   Minimum size

 Registering process is: